Subway (restaurant)

-Subway is an American multinational fast food restaurant franchise that specializes in submarine sandwiches (subs), wraps, salads and drinks.

-Subway was founded by Fred DeLuca and financed by Peter Buck in 1965 as Pete's Super Submarines in Bridgeport, Connecticut.
-After several name changes in the beginning years, it was finally renamed Subway in 1972, and a franchise operation began in 1974 with a second restaurant in Wallingford, Connecticut.
-Since then, it has expanded to become a global franchise.
+Subway IP LLC, trading as Subway, is an American multinational fast food restaurant franchise that specializes in submarine sandwiches (subs) and wraps.
+It was founded by Fred DeLuca and financed by Peter Buck in 1965 as Pete's Super Submarine Sandwiches in Bridgeport, Connecticut.
+After several name changes, it was renamed Subway in 1972, and a franchise operation began in 1974 with a second restaurant in Wallingford, Connecticut.

-Subway serves an array of topping choices, allowing the customer to choose which toppings are included in their sandwich.
-The longtime Subway slogan, "Eat Fresh", is intended to indicate the fresh ingredients that are used in their sandwiches.

-It was the fastest-growing franchise in the world in 2015 and, as of June 2021, had 37,540 locations in more than 100 countries and territories.
-More than half its locations (21,796 or 58.1%) are in the United States.
-It also is the largest single-brand restaurant chain, and the largest restaurant operator in the world.
-Its international headquarters is in Milford, Connecticut.
+It was the fastest-growing franchise in the world in 2015 and, as of September 2023, has over 37,000 locations in more than 102 countries and territories.
+More than half its locations (21,796 or 61.1%) are in the United States.
+It is the largest single-brand restaurant chain and the largest restaurant operator in the world.
+Its international headquarters are in Shelton, Connecticut.

 History

+Foundation and early years

-In 1965, Fred DeLuca borrowed $1,000 from friend Peter Buck to start "Pete's Drive-In: Super Submarines" at 3851 Main Street in Bridgeport, Connecticut, and in the following year, they formed Doctor's Associates Inc. to oversee operations of the restaurants as the franchise expanded.
+In 1965, Fred DeLuca borrowed $1,000 from his friend Peter Buck to start "Pete's Drive-In: Super Submarine Sandwiches" at 3851 Main Street in Bridgeport, Connecticut, and in the following year, they formed Doctor's Associates Inc. to oversee operations of the restaurants as the franchise expanded.
 The holding company derives its name from DeLuca's goal to earn enough from the business to pay tuition for medical school, as well as Buck's having a doctorate in physics.
-In 1968, the sandwich shop was renamed "Subway".

-In 1974, a franchise operation began with a restaurant in Wallingford, Connecticut.
+In 1968, the sandwich shop was renamed Subway.
+In 1976, a franchise operation began with a restaurant in Wallingford, Connecticut.

 The first Subway on the West Coast was opened in Fresno, California, in 1978.
 The first Subway outside of North America opened in Bahrain in December 1984.
-The first Subway in the United Kingdom was opened in Brighton in 1996.
-In 2004 Subway began opening stores in Walmart supercenters, and surpassed the number of McDonald's locations inside U.S. Walmart stores in 2007.
+The first Subway in Canada opened in St. John's in 1986.
+The first Subway in the United Kingdom opened in Brighton in 1996.

+In 1989, Subway acquired Cajun Joe's, a Boston, Massachusetts-based chain which sold fried chicken and Cajun cuisine.
+The venture proved unsuccessful, and most were closed by the end of the 1990s.